-Creating an integrated and well maintained transport system is an important local priority 4.1.1 Our roads and other transport infrastructure will be planned and provided to ensure connected, efficient and safe movement for all modes of transport 4.1.2 Establish and maintain relationships with transport providers and other levels of government to improve and extend public transport services.
-4.1.3 Have a comprehensive transport system of well-maintained local and regional linkages that are financially and environmentally sustainable and respond to community safety, priorities and expectations.
-4.1.4 Provide mobility links throughout the City to connect our centres, parks and facilities.
-4.2 Util Facilitate ities e the delivery of infrastructure through relevant agencies and Council's own works 4.2.1 Our community's current and future utility infrastructure needs (water, sewer, waste, stormwater, gas, electricity and telecommunications) are identified and delivered.
-4.2.2 New development and infrastructure provision is aligned and meets community needs.
+Creating an integrated and well maintained transport system is an important local priority

+- 4.1.1 Our roads and other transport infrastructure will be planned and provided to ensure connected, efficient and safe movement for all modes of transport - 4.1.2 Establish and maintain relationships with transport providers and other levels of government to improve and extend public transport services. - 4.1.3 Have a comprehensive transport system of well-maintained local and regional linkages that are financially and environmentally sustainable and respond to community safety, priorities and expectations. - 4.1.4 Provide mobility links throughout the City to connect our centres, parks and facilities.

+4.2 Utilities

+Facilitate the delivery of infrastructure through relevant agencies and Council's own works

+- 4.2.1 Our community's current and future utility infrastructure needs (water, sewer, waste, stormwater, gas, electricity and telecommunications) are identified and delivered. - 4.2.2 New development and infrastructure provision is aligned and meets community needs.

-Planning Priority 1 Ensure infrastructure aligns with current needs and future growth Measure Appropriate Infrastructure projects identified by location to meet the forecasted population, housing and employment targets.
+Ensure infrastructure aligns with current needs and future Planning Priority 1 growth Appropriate Infrastructure projects identified by location to meet the Measure forecasted population, housing and employment targets.
 Land use development and public transport efficiency to meet the 30-minute-city concept.
 Continue advocacy and partnership with state agencies to meet the shortfall of infrastructure in the Hawkesbury.
 Timeframe Actions On-Going 1.1 - Monitor and report project delivery status and continue investigating and prioritising infrastructure shortfall delivery.
-1.2 - Council will work with Transport for NSW and RMS to ensure that transport decisions enables and supports liveability, employment and long term community outcomes.
-1.3 - Council will advocate for efficient bus routes between Blacktown, Rouse Hill, Windsor, Richmond, St Marys and Penrith.
-Short Term 1.4 - Identify the shortfall of infrastructure to meet the social, economic and environmental needs of the growing community.
+1.2 - Council will work with Transport for NSW to ensure that transport decisions enable and support liveability, employment and long term community outcomes.
+1.3 - Council will work with Transport for NSW to provide efficient bus routes between Blacktown, Rouse Hill, Windsor, Richmond, St Marys and Penrith.
+1.4 - Identify the shortfall of infrastructure to meet the social, economic Short Term and environmental needs of the growing community.
 1.5 - Investigate the funding opportunities to bridge the infrastructure gap.
 Prepare/Review Council's Capital Works Program.
-1.6 - Council will investigate on-demand bus service with private providers to serve the remote communities of the LGA.
-Short - Medium Term 1.7 - Prioritise and lock infrastructure projects in the Delivery program.
+1.6 - Council will work with Transport for NSW and private providers to investigate on-demand bus services with private providers to service the remote communities of the LGA Short - Medium Term 1.7 - Prioritise and lock infrastructure projects in the Delivery program.
 1.8 - Deliver projects through Operational Plan.

-Planning Priority 2 Form partnership with stakeholders and agencies.
+Planning Priority 2 Form partnerships with stakeholders and agencies.
 Measure Stronger partnership with stakeholders and agencies where collaborated projects are delivered on time.
-Timeframe Actions On-Going 2.1 - Form partnership and collaborate with stakeholders to ensure efficient and expedited delivery of infrastructure in the Hawkesbury.2.2 - Continue lobbying for infrastructure for efficient public transport to meet the 30 minute city concept.
-2.3 - Continued advocacy and lobbying with State agencies to undertake STEM standard pilot projects in the Hawkesbury LGA.
+Timeframe Actions On-Going 2.1 - Form partnership and collaborate with stakeholders to ensure efficient and expedited delivery of infrastructure in the Hawkesbury.
+2.2 - Council will work with Transport for NSW to provide infrastructure and services for efficient public transport to meet the 30 minute city concept.
+2.3 - Council will work with State agencies to investigate potential STEM standard pilot projects in the Hawkesbury LGA.

-Implementation for Hawkesbury's Community - Healthy, affordable and diverse, preserves heritage and character
+Implementation for Hawkesbury's Community

+- Healthy, affordable and diverse, preserves heritage and character